 - custom business logic.

 Composing actions as graph nodes and their responses as transitions provides a manageable way of defining even complex scenarios.
 With a configurable graph of actions, incremental changes in business logic are simple and secure.
 Introducing new business scenarios, such as "gold" users group, is a matter of configuration.

 Partial failures & fallbacks

 External data sources, such as RESTful APIs, define possible responses and expected errors (such as internal server error, bad request etc).
 However, there are unexpected situations such as timeouts or unpredicted API contract changes.
 Modern applications “hide” failures giving users a different experience when some data is not available.
 Thus, a failure in a service dependency should not break the user’s experience.

 Let’s focus now on cross-cutting problems such as preventing cascade failures in distributed systems.
-The circuit breaker pattern implementation is a natural answer to the former.
+The circuit breaker pattern implementation is a natural answer to this problem.
 It stops calling an unresponsive service if the error rate for that service exceeds a configured threshold and responds with a failure or fallback response immediately.
 Fallback logic can read data from a cache or get some default value.
 It sounds complicated, but the truth is that stability patterns help us to manage the complexity of integrations, making them "a bit less distributed".
 So, what if we could specify some extra behaviour for our actions without changing their logic?
 Adding a circuit breaker or even cache functionalities should be a matter of configuration, not code changes.

-Knot.x encourages building integrations in the form of low responsibility puzzles (we call them Actions) and combine them in the form of a directed graph.
+Knot.x encourages building integrations in the form of low responsibility puzzles (we call them Actions) and combining them in the form of a directed graph.
 This approach gives both, developers and business teams a common language to work together over the complexity of integrations.
 The graph is also a consistent documentation of business logic and provides all details about integrated data sources, time restrictions and used stability patterns.
 Once implemented, actions can be reused in many business scenarios.